chenhaot/chenhaot.github.io/content/_index.md

 * the [Data Science Instituite Postdoctoral program](https://datascience.uchicago.edu/research/postdoctoral-programs/dsi-scholars/#description) (**If you applied to the DSI postdoc program and mentioned me as an advisor, please send me an email because I can potentially support you with my own funding**).

 **I also have a postdoc opening on human-centered AI that can start any time.** Please email [me](/contact) your CV and names of references.
 I am particularly open to students who have background in medicine and policy (e.g., MD/PhD and PhD students in economics).
-I am always looking for motivated masters and undergraduate students who are interested in human-centered AI, NLP, and computational social science.
+I am always looking for motivated masters and undergraduate students who are interested in Human-centered AI, Communication & Intelligence, AI &Scientific Discovery, and AI alignment.
 Please read this [FAQ][faq_link] before contacting me.

-## Demos & Packages
+<u>Demos & Packages</u>

 * [Hypothesis generation](https://github.com/ChicagoHAI/hypothesis-generation)
 * [Task delegability](https://delegability.github.io), should AI be used for X?
 * [Reddit genealogy](https://redditvisualization.herokuapp.com/), visualizing the genealogy between Reddit communities.
+* [retweetedmore](/retweetedmore), predicting which tweet is going to be retweeted more.

 <!-- * [Deception detection with a machine in the loop](https://deception.machineintheloop.com), allowing you to detect deceptive reviews with varying levels of machine assistance.-->
 <!-- * [wisecrackings](https://wisecrackings.com/), always on the lookout for movie-related oneliners!-->